Symplectic resolutions for multiplicative quiver varieties and character varieties for punctured surfaces: Introduction

 \subsection{Character varieties as (open subsets of) multiplicative quiver varieties}

-In Section \ref{section-char}, extending results of \cite{cb-shaw} and \cite{yamakawa}, we explain how character varieties identify as natural open subsets of the multiplicative quiver varieties for crab-shaped quivers (Theorem \ref{t:iso-mult-char}).
+In Section \ref{section-char}, extending results of \cite{cb-shaw} and \cite{yamakawa}, we explain how character varieties identify as natural open subsets of the multiplicative quiver varieties for crab-shaped quivers (Theorem \ref{t:iso-mult-char}), also known as ``comet-shaped'' in \cite{h-l-rv-1}.
 Namely, the character variety identifies as an open subset of a multiplicative quiver variety for the crab-shaped quiver described in Section \ref{ss:char-v}, with appropriate parameter $q \in (\C^\times)^{Q_0}$.
-The open subset is defined by requiring the loops to act invertibly (which means that, in the genus zero case, the character variety equals the multiplicative character variety). \begin{rem} By the above correspondence, a collection of conjugacy classes $\mathcal{C} \subseteq GL_n(\C^\times)$ is $q$-divisible in the sense of Section \ref{ss:char-v} (where $q$ is not yet a parameter) if and only if, for the associated quiver $Q$, dimension vector $\alpha \in \N^{Q_0}$, and parameter $q \in (\C^\times)^{Q_0}$, the vector $\alpha$ is $q$-divisible in the sense of Section \ref{ss:mqv-intro}.
+The open subset is defined by requiring the loops in the original (undoubled) quiver to act invertibly.
+In particular, in the genus zero case, the character variety equals the multiplicative character variety. \begin{rem} By the above correspondence, a collection of conjugacy classes $\mathcal{C} \subseteq GL_n(\C^\times)$ is $q$-divisible in the sense of Section \ref{ss:char-v} (where $q$ is not yet a parameter) if and only if, for the associated quiver $Q$, dimension vector $\alpha \in \N^{Q_0}$, and parameter $q \in (\C^\times)^{Q_0}$, the vector $\alpha$ is $q$-divisible in the sense of Section \ref{ss:mqv-intro}.
 We hope that this abuse of notation aids understanding. \end{rem}

-It is then an interesting question which character varieties exhibit the different properties discussed above, in particular, which ones are the ``(2,2)''-cases where an ``O'Grady'' type resolution is expected?
-(We already mentioned these cases in Theorems \ref{t:char-g0} and \ref{t:char-gg0}, under (a)).
-The classification is achieved in Theorems \ref{comb1} and \ref{comb2}: all of these are in the genus zero case (i.e., they are star-shaped quivers), with three to five punctures and particular monodromy conditions, as classified in Theorem \ref{comb1}, except for two cases in Theorem \ref{comb2}.
+It is then an interesting question which character varieties exhibit the different properties discussed above, in particular, which ones are the ``(2,2)''-cases where an ``O'Grady'' type resolution is expected (see Remark \ref{r:(2,2)})?
+Their classification is achieved in Theorems \ref{comb1} and \ref{comb2}: all of these are in the genus zero case (i.e., they are star-shaped quivers), with three to five punctures and particular monodromy conditions, as classified in Theorem \ref{comb1}, except for two cases in Theorem \ref{comb2}.
 The latter cases correspond to once-punctured tori and to closed genus two surfaces (with even rank and rank two local systems, respectively, the former having particular monodromy about the puncture).